#CelebrateingtheRainbow at the workplace – share your stories of Pride!

 The author also highlights rapes which are not talked about at all like the ones happening in the regions of India under AFSPA or Armed Forces (Special Powers) Act.
 An even lesser avoided subject within this terrain is the rapes of minors by the Indian Armed Forces and justice denied under the pretext of national interest.
 Here again, gender takes a backseat as national security takes precedence.

 “Due to the immunity given to the personnel acting under this law, in the 54 years of its operation, not a single army, or paramilitary officer or a soldier has been prosecuted for murder, rape or destruction of property.”

 We witness this leeway in cases involving religious groups, such as the Catholic Church with rape incidents of minor boys, girls, and nuns and the Devadasi system or Temple Prostitution.
 We are also ignorant of the sexual abuse by social workers in the NGO sectors.

-All nations, castes, religions, and political parties have used rape as a tool to instill fear and for subjugation.
+All nations, castes, religions, and political parties have used rape as a tool to instil fear and for subjugation.

-Ghosh also talks about the myths around consent, a tricky concept, even in the relatively emancipated Western societies as seen in the Aziz Ansari account.
-There is gross misinformation, lack of education, and understanding of female consent in intimate relationships.
+Ghosh talks about consent, a tricky subject, even in the relatively emancipated Western societies as seen in the Aziz Ansari account.
+There is gross misinformation, lack of education, and understanding of female consent even in intimate relationships such as marriage.

 But consent is a non-existential word in India, even in non-sexual matters.
-What’s most dangerous is our social interpretation of rape, which is that it’s consensual.
-Not only is the woman asking for it somehow with her attire or conduct, but even if she’s forced initially, it becomes consensual eventually.
-Bollywood has played an insidiously dirty part in propagating molestation as being consensual “happily ever-afters” as one of the male participants in the book reveals,
+What’s most dangerous is our collective interpretation of rape, which is that it’s consensual.
+Not only is the woman asking for it somehow with her attire or conduct, but also even if she’s forced initially, she gives in eventually, which is read as consent.
+Bollywood has played an insidiously dirty part in propagating molestation as being consensual “happily ever-afters”.

 The statistics confirm how we see nothing wrong with marital rape and domestic violence.